benjamin-gates/portfolio-webpage/README.md

 # Portfolio Webpage
 This is a single webpage that gives more information about myself.
-Especially highlighted is my background, interests, and contact information.
+Especially highlighted are my background, interests, and contact information.

 ## Context of this Assignment
 The purpose of this assignment was to demonstrate my understanding of responsive web development.
 I used flexbox properties to design my webpage for smaller screens first, then larger screens.